 See full disclosure here.

-Don’t you just love to look across a greenhouse and see loads and loads of mum plants.
+Don’t you just love to look across a big box store greenhouse and see hundreds of pots of mums.
 These aren’t the mums for us either.

 Aren’t these gorgeous!
+Such pretty plants!
 The rich vibrant color is what fall is all about.
 But, these won’t be coming home with us either.

-So here’s my BEST tip for keeping mums looking great – pick out mums that have tight closed buds, like this next picture.
+So here’s my BEST tip for keeping mums looking great – pick out mums that have tight flower buds with lots of new growth, like this next picture.
 I realize it’s not instant gratification, but in the long run it will be a better purchase.
+They are full of tight buds with very few open flowers.
 Now, these are the mums we want to buy.

 Here’s a Pin to save to one of your Favorite Gardening Boards or Fall Boards on Pinterest:

-Even if you’re going to plop the pot into a more attractive container, put a saucer under it.
+Even if you’re going to plop the entire pot into a more attractive container, put a saucer under it.
 Another good watering tip is to water at the base of the plant, closest to the roots, very slowly.
-If it rains or if you notice there’s still water in the saucer the next day, dump it out so the mum doesn’t get to moist and rot.
+At the same time though you don’t want them to have to much water.
+So, if it rains or you notice there’s still water in the saucer the next day, dump it out so the mum doesn’t get to moist and rot.
 Be sure to feel the soil to see if it’s moist every day.

 Tips for Keeping Potted Mums Looking Great – Deadhead

 Here’s my fourth tip for keeping mums looking great.
-As your mum continues to bloom, pinch off the blooms that are spent or fading and turning brown.
+As your mum continues to bloom, pinch off the dead blooms and even old stems, or the ones that are fading and turning brown.
 For you non-gardeners, that’s called deadheading.
 This just keeps the plant looking tidy.
-In the case of annual mums, it does not promote rebloom.
+Sorry, but in the case of annual mums, it does not promote rebloom.

 A Few More Tips For Keeping Potted Mums Looking Great

 In closing, just a few more tips for keeping your mums looking great.
-If the weather forecast shows lots of sun and the temps moving to the upper 70s, consider moving your mums to a more shady spot.
-In fact, if you are in warmer climates, consider keeping your outdoor potted mums in an area where they do not get full sun, especially hot afternoon sun.
+If the weather forecast shows lots of sun and the temps moving to the upper 70s, consider moving your mums to a more shady spot temporarily.
+In fact, if you are in warmer climates, consider keeping your outdoor potted mums in an area where they do not get full sun.
+Yes, potted fall mums are considered full sun plants (6+ hours of sun per day) and need plenty of sun, but if you want them to last longer, I suggest giving them a little protection from hot afternoon sun.

-I used to never repot the mums I purchased for outdoor decor, until a few years ago.
-I found out that thosee mums that were repotted and had fresh potting mix added in, lasted much longer than the ones that were not repotted.
-This year I will take that extra step and repot all the mums that I purchase.
-Try it and see what you think.
+I used to never repot the mums I purchased for my outdoor fall displays, until a few years ago.
+I found out that the mums that were repotted into a larger pot and had fresh potting mix added in, lasted much longer than the ones that were not repotted.
+Adding some organic matter from your compost pile into the bottom of the new pot will go a long way in making your mum last.
+Other than adding a little compost when you repot your mums, it is not necessary to fertilize them.
+They have already been fertilized a ton by the grower and adding more will not improve their odds of lasting longer.
+Try repotting and see what you think.

-When following all these tips for keeping potted mums looking great, I’ve had mums last for 6 weeks or more.
-Do you have any other tips that you practice other than the ones I’ve listed?
+When landscape starts looking really drab in late fall around Thanksgiving, often times I will purchase a new mum or two to freshen up the front porch.
+Do you have any other tips that you practice to keep your fall mums looking great?
 Please leave a comment below and let me know, I’d love to hear from you!

 Here are some other Fall Gardening posts you’ll enjoy: